Thomas H. Anderson Jr.: Biography

 Anderson was born in Gulfport, Mississippi.
 He received a Bachelor of Arts in 1968 from the University of Mississippi at Oxford.
-He is a proud Sigma Nu of the Epsilon Xi chapter at the University of Mississippi.
+He is a member of Epsilon Xi chapter of Sigma Nu fraternity at the University of Mississippi.
 Anderson served in the Mississippi National Guard before joining Hancock Bank.

 He worked as assistant to the vice president of the Hancock Bank in Gulfport from 1969 to 1972.
 From 1972 to 1984, Anderson was an assistant to U.S. Representative Trent Lott of Mississippi's 5th congressional district, since the 4th district.
 He was also a member of the Southern Federal Savings and Loan Association in Gulfport.

 After his ambassadorships, Anderson ran for the U.S. House of Representatives in a 1989 special election after Republican Congressman Larkin I. Smith died in a plane crash.
-In the primary, he took a strong second place to Democrat state Senator Gene Taylor and Democrat state Attorney General Mike Moore, but lost in the runoff to Taylor by a two-to-one margin.
+In the primary, he took a strong second place to Democratic state Senator Gene Taylor and Democratic state Attorney General Mike Moore, but lost in the runoff to Taylor by a two-to-one margin.
 Afterwards, he was chief of staff to then United States Senator Trent Lott.
 Anderson is the chairman of the board of Team Washington, Inc.